apache/trafficcontrol/docs/source/development/traffic_stats.rst

 Introduction
 ============
-Traffic Stats is a collection of utilities written in `Go <http.golang.org>`_ that are used to acquire and store statistics about CDNs controlled by Traffic Control.
+Traffic Stats is a utility written in `Go <http.golang.org>`_ that is used to acquire and store statistics about CDNs controlled by Traffic Control.
 Traffic Stats mines metrics from Traffic Monitor's JSON APIs and stores the data in `InfluxDb <http://influxdb.com>`_.
 Data is typically stored in InfluxDb on a short-term basis (30 days or less) and is used to drive graphs created by `Grafana <http://grafana.org>`_ which are linked from Traffic Ops.
 Traffic Stats also calculates daily statistics from InfluxDb and stores them in the Traffic Ops database.

 Software Requirements
 =====================
 To work on Traffic Stats you need a \*nix (MacOS and Linux are most commonly used) environment that has the following installed:

-	* `Go 1.4.x or above <https://golang.org/doc/install>`_
+	* `Go 1.5.x or above <https://golang.org/doc/install>`_
 	* Access to a working instance of Traffic Ops
 	* Access to a working instance of Traffic Monitor
-	* `InfluxDb version 0.9.1 or greater <https://influxdb.com/download/index.html>`_
+	* `InfluxDb version 0.9.3 or greater <https://influxdb.com/download/index.html>`_

 Traffic Stats Project Tree Overview
 =====================================